-Syrian troops clear Bedouin fighters from Suwayda, declare end to clashes
+Syria clears fighters from Druze city of Suwayda, declares halt to clashes

 “Therefore, we declare that all our fighters have been withdrawn from the city of Suwayda,” they added.

-Al Jazeera’s Mohamed Vall, reporting from the Syrian capital, Damascus, said the Druze, too, seem to accept the truce.
+Al Jazeera’s Mohamed Vall, reporting from Damascus said the Druze, too, seemed to have accepted the truce.

-“Hikmat Al Hajri, a prominent spiritual leader, has called for all Bedouin fighters to be escorted safely out of Suwayda,” he said.
+“Hikmat Al Hajri, a prominent spiritual leader, has called for all Bedouin fighters to be escorted safely out of Suwayda.
+Security forces from the interior ministry have been deployed to help separate rival groups, and oversee the implementation of the ceasefire.
+But there are still reports of ongoing fighting in the city, with some Druze leaders voicing strong opposition to the cessation of hostilities,” he said.

-“It has been a volatile week.
-The abduction of a Druze truck driver for a few hours on a public highway led to acts of revenge and the killing of hundreds of people.
-More than 80,000 civilians fled Suwayda, houses and infrastructure destroyed.
-So while there is hope, there is also doubt that this conflict is over,” he added.
+Vall added that while “there is hope” of an end to the hostilities, “there is also doubt that this conflict is over”.

-World welcome truce
+World welcomes truce

-Jordan meanwhile hosted talks with Syria and the US on efforts to consolidate the ceasefire in Suwayda.
+Jordan, meanwhile, has hosted talks with Syria and the US on efforts to consolidate the ceasefire in Suwayda.

-Jordanian Foreign Minister Ayman Safadi, his Syrian counterpart Asaad al-Shibani and US special envoy for Syria Thomas Barak “discussed the situation in Syria and efforts to consolidate the ceasefire reached around Suwayda Governorate to prevent bloodshed and preserve the safety of civilians,” according to a readout by the Jordanian government.
+Jordanian Foreign Minister Ayman Safadi, his Syrian counterpart Asaad al-Shibani and the US special envoy for Syria, Thomas Barak, “discussed the situation in Syria and efforts to consolidate the ceasefire reached around Suwayda Governorate to prevent bloodshed and preserve the safety of civilians”, according to a readout by the Jordanian government.

-The three officials agreed on “practical steps” to support the ceasefire in Suwayda, including the release of detainees held by all parties, Syrian security force deployments and community reconciliation efforts.
+The three officials agreed on “practical steps” to support the ceasefire, including the release of detainees held by all parties, Syrian security force deployments and community reconciliation efforts.

 Safadi also welcomed the Syrian government’s “commitment to holding accountable all those responsible for violations against Syrian citizens” in the Suwayda area, the statement said.

-Countries around the world also called for the truce to be upheld.
+Countries around the world have also called for the truce to be upheld.

-The United Kingdom’s Foreign Secretary David Lammy said in a post on X that he was horrified by the violence in southern Syria and said “a sustainable ceasefire is vital”.
+The United Kingdom’s foreign secretary, David Lammy, said in a post on X that he was horrified by the violence in southern Syria and that “a sustainable ceasefire is vital”.

-France’s Foreign Ministry stressed the need for “Syrian authorities to ensure the safety and rights of all segments of the Syrian people” and called for investigations into abuses against civilians in Suwayda.
+France’s Ministry for Europe and Foreign Affairs stressed the need for “Syrian authorities to ensure the safety and rights of all segments of the Syrian people”, and called for investigations into abuses against civilians in Suwayda.

 Japan also expressed concern over the violence, including the Israeli strikes, and called for the ceasefire to be implemented swiftly.